vishnubharadwaj1234/Fight-One/README.md

 This implements cooldowns, blocking, and effects like burning.

-Made and run using Eclipse.
+Made and run using Eclipse, and you can find the file through FightProject --> src --> pack --> Fight1.java